tapwag/oscommerce_deutsch/README.md

 true and osCommerce doesn't seem to consider the .htaccess files supplied by the package
 * Creating on an installation script to simplify installation
+* Ubuntu's Apache2 configuration seems to have Apache Options to be enabled by default -> Set Options -Indexes automatically